Martha Mitchell

-Martha Elizabeth Beall Mitchell (September 2, 1918 – May 31, 1976) was the wife of John N. Mitchell, United States Attorney General under President Richard Nixon.
+Martha Elizabeth Beall Mitchell (September 2, 1918 – May 31, 1976) was an American socialite and the wife of John N. Mitchell, United States Attorney General under President Richard Nixon.
 Her public comments and interviews during the Watergate scandal were frank and revealing.

-Early education and family life
+Early life and education

 Martha Elizabeth Beall Jennings Mitchell was born in Pine Bluff, Arkansas, on September 2, 1918, the only child of cotton broker George V. Beall and drama teacher Arie Beall Ferguson.
 She recalled later in life that as a child she mostly played with the children of her African-American "mammy", who lived with the Beall family, because other families lived at a distance.
 As a little girl she sang in a church choir, and her mother hoped she would become an opera singer.

 When she graduated from Pine Bluff High School in 1937, her yearbook picture carried the quotation, "I love its gentle warble, I love its gentle flow, I love to wind my tongue up, And I love to let it go."
 She was dyslexic, and struggled to read aloud.
 She was fascinated by the arts, and dreamt of becoming an actress, attended Stephens College in Columbia, Missouri, and studied acting under Maude Adams, but her family would not allow it.

 She eventually transferred to the University of Arkansas at Fayetteville, joined Chi Omega and transferred the following year to the University of Miami.
 At the University of Miami, she dated Sonny Capone and met Al Capone, and was president of Sigma Iota Chi.
 She ultimately received a Bachelor of Arts in history.
 After graduation, she was a seventh-grade teacher for a year in Mobile, Alabama, but left teaching after she decided she "despised" it.
 She returned to Pine Bluff in 1945 and, after World War II, she began work as a secretary at the Pine Bluff Arsenal.
 She was soon transferred (along with her boss, Brigadier General Augustin Mitchell Prentiss) to Washington, D.C.

 In Washington, she met Clyde Jennings, Jr., a U.S. Army officer from Lynchburg, Virginia.
 They married on October 5, 1946, in Pine Bluff and moved to Rye, New York.
 Soon after they wed, her husband was honorably discharged and became a traveling handbag salesman.
 With Jennings, she had a son, Clyde Jay Jennings in 1947, later a GAO investigator.
 Jennings spent a lot of time away from home, which (according to Mitchell) led to the couple's separation on May 18, 1956, and eventual divorce on August 1, 1957.

 She once said as soon as she met John N. Mitchell that she was "impressed with his suaveness and intellect".
 They married on December 30, 1957, settling in Rye, New York.
 Her new husband worked as a lawyer in Manhattan, earning a year and the couple purchased a home on the grounds of the Apawamis Club.
 In 1961, the Mitchells had a daughter, Marty.
 Though not Catholics, the Mitchells enrolled their daughter in Catholic school, which Mitchell believed had superior discipline.